Does Missouri have minimum car insurance requirements?

 How much is Missouri car insurance?

-In 2020, the average cost of a liability-only Progressive auto policy in Missouri was $128 per month.** From your ZIP code to the limits and coverages you choose, there are many things that can determine the price of car insurance.
-Learn more about the factors that impact car insurance rates.
+In 2020, the average cost of a liability-only Progressive auto policy in Missouri was $128 per month.* From your ZIP code to the limits and car insurance coverages you choose, there are many things that can determine the price of car insurance.
+Learn more about the factors that impact car insurance rates, and get car insurance quotes for Missouri through Progressive.

 How do I get cheaper car insurance in Missouri?